-About WSFA 12The station's call letters—SFA—are an acronym for South's Finest Airport.
-They can be traced back to 1930, when Gordon Persons (years before becoming Governor of Alabama) opened a radio station at the Montgomery Regional Airport (now Gunter Annex of Maxwell Air Force Base).
+About WSFA 12WSFA is an NBC-affiliated television station serving the Montgomery, Alabama area that is licensed to operate on VHF channel 12.
+The station's call letters, "SFA," are an acronym for South's Finest Airport, and can be traced back to 1930, when Gordon Persons opened a radio station at the Montgomery Regional Airport (now Gunter Annex of Maxwell Air Force Base).
 WSFA radio quickly became a landmark in Montgomery and was most famous in its early days for launching the career of country music legend Hank Williams.

 By the mid-1950s, the new medium of television was sweeping the nation and Persons won the construction permit for Montgomery's second television station on VHF channel 12.
-This allocation was supposed to be occupied by Montgomery's first television station, CBS affiliate WCOV-TV.
-However, due to a delay in getting a transmitter for channel 12, WCOV was forced to move to UHF channel 20.
+This allocation was originally intended for Montgomery's first television station, CBS affiliate WCOV-TV, but due to a delay in getting a transmitter for channel 12, WCOV was forced to move to UHF channel 20.
 Persons built a state-of-the-art facility on Delano Avenue to house both the television and radio stations in 1954, and WSFA-TV aired its first broadcast on December 25, 1954 - a Christmas present to Alabama.